allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 var a : String = "10"
 ```

 It was the real advantage over Java.
-I deliberately said was, because &mdash; good news &mdash;
+I deliberately said *was*, because &mdash; good news &mdash;
 Java 10 has it and Java 10 is available now.

 Type inference in **Java 10**: